-- Sign a written contract with identification such as ABN, director IDs and full names. - Set clear expectations, including that the provider advise of any changes to company officers, licence status or compliance issues. - Place limits on sub-contracting. - Use LHA's Follow My Providers tool to be notified of any changes in licence status.
+- Sign a written contract with identification such as ABN, director IDs and full names. - Set clear expectations, including that the provider advise of any changes to company officers, licence status or compliance issues. - Place limits on sub-contracting. - Use LHA's Follow My Providers tool to be notified of any changes to a provider's licence status.